 Others might use their personal car to travel to and from meetings.

-Save the receipts, scan them with Wave, and take notes for everything.
+Save the receipts and take notes for everything.

 Remember to always ask your trusted tax professional, as every business and local jurisdiction is different.

-Now that your finances are separated, tax time will be much easier - but you can feel even more confident by importing your Wave accounting data to H&R Block (which is super easy, BTW, and available to all US-based customers).
+Now that your finances are separated, tax time will be much easier—but you can feel even more confident by using Block Advisors, part of H&R Block, to affordably prepare your taxes with 100% accuracy guaranteed (which is super easy, BTW, and available to all US-based customers).
+You can do your taxes on your own with help when you need it, or let a small business certified tax pro prepare and file for you.

-You’ll cut down hours of work, get personal advice from tax pros, and much more.
+You’ll cut down hours of work, get personal advice from tax pros, get all the latest info on tax deductions, and much more.
+Simply log into Wave and click the “Tax Filing” link in the navigation menu to get started.

 The information and tips shared on this blog are meant to be used as learning and personal development tools as you launch, run and grow your business.
 While a good place to start, these articles should not take the place of personalized advice from professionals.
 As our lawyers would say: “All content on Wave’s blog is intended for informational purposes only.
 It should not be considered legal or financial advice.”
 Additionally, Wave is the legal copyright holder of all materials on the blog, and others cannot re-use or publish it without our written consent.